How to Make Zucchini Noodles

 When it comes to making zucchini noodles, there are a couple of different options that work.
 Depending on your budget, and the type of noodle you want to make, here are a few different options to choose from.

-This is my personal favourite option.
+This is my personal favorite option.
 In addition to fancy machine spiralizers, you can find small handheld spiralizers for about $20 at most kitchen stores.
-This tool is incredibly simple to use; you simply treat it like a pencil sharpener, turning your zucchini in the spiralizer to create long noodles.
+This tool is incredibly simple to use; you simply treat it like a pencil sharpener, turning your zucchini in a spiralizer to create long noodles.
 Spiralized noodles are the most similar in shape and texture to classic spaghetti noodles.

 If you don’t have a spiralizer, you can also use a classic kitchen peeler to help create wide ribbon-style noodles.
 Depending on the size of your zucchini, you can create thinner or wider noodles, similar to a tagliatelle noodle.
 These noodles are much quicker to cook than the spiralizer noodles, because they are much thinner, and also make great noodles for serving in a raw dish or salad.
 If you happen to have a mandoline, you could also use it to make ribbon-style noodles, just be sure to cut the zucchini on the smallest setting.